 How many carbs are in unsweetened cinnamon applesauce?

-One serving (¼ cup = 2 oz) of unsweetened applesauce has 23 grams of carbs, 1 gram of fat, 1 gram of protein, and 87 calories.
+One nutrition serving (¼ cup = 2 oz) of this applesauce has 23 grams of carbs, 1 gram of fat, 1 gram of protein.

 You can also use this unsweetened applesauce recipe, with your overnight oats, chia pudding, or homemade granola for a cozy fall breakfast.
 Mix it with homemade almond milk, and you are off for the ultimate self-made treat.

 We are sure, your family and friends will love these easy recipes and it's the perfect time to share them.